logsearch/logsearch-shipper-boshrelease/README.md

         fields:
           {key1}: {value1}

 The first configuration source is through manifest properties.
-You can use the `plugin.logs._defaults` property to define default configuration.
+You can use the `logsearch.logs._defaults` property to define default configuration.
 By default, all `/var/vcap/sys/log/**/*.log` files are included.
 As an example, you could add the following to your manifest to include the director name on all log messages:

     properties:
-      plugin:
       logsearch:
+        logs:
           _defaults: |
             ---
             "**/*.log":
               fields:
                 bosh_director: "prod--aws--us-west-1"

 The second configuration source is template-specific configuration files.
-When starting, the plugin will look for `/var/vcap/jobs/{job-name}/logsearch/logs.yml` files to load.
+When starting, the job will look for other `/var/vcap/jobs/{template-name}/logsearch/logs.yml` files to load.
 This allows you to define default fields for all logs involved with your job.
 By default, non-absolute paths are relative to `/var/vcap/sys/log`.
-As an example, if you are using [nginx](http://nginx.org/) you might put the following in `/var/vcap/jobs/nginx/plugin/logsearch/logs.yml`:
+As an example, if you are using [nginx](http://nginx.org/) you might put the following in `/var/vcap/jobs/nginx/logsearch/logs.yml`:

     files:
       "nginx/access.log":